top of page

 In Parliament Hall stands a statue and a portrait of one of the most famous Forbeses of all time: the Honorable Duncan Forbes of Culloden, Lord President of the Court of Sessions.
 In the stained-glass window dominating the hall, you will see the Forbes of Culloden coat of arms in the lower panel that honors all Lord Presidents.
 On the top of the first panel on the left are the arms with three muzzled bears against a blue background with three black unicorn heads on a white chevron.
 The statue was created by Louis-François Roubiliac and was erected by the Faculty of Advocates in 1752.
 The portrait was painted by Jeremiah Davison (1737.)

 St. Giles Cathedral on the Royal Mile boasts a statue of "Bishop Forbes" on the right hand side of the west entrance.
-William Forbes (1585 – 1634) was ordained by Bishop Peter Blackburn of Aberdeen and he served the parishes of Alford and then Monymusk in Aberdeenshire.
+Inside the cathedral is a memorial to "Wm.
+Forbes First Bishop of Edinburgh 1633."
+William Forbes of Corse (1585 – 1634) was ordained by Bishop Peter Blackburn of Aberdeen and he served the parishes of Alford and then Monymusk in Aberdeenshire.
 He was admitted as one of the ministers of St. Giles Cathedral in March 1622.
+In 1633, Forbes preached at Holyrood before Charles I, who was in Scotland for his coronation.
+The King was so pleased that he created the Scottish Episcopal Diocese of Edinburgh specifically for him.
+Forbes was consecrated in St. Giles' Cathedral as its first bishop on January 23, 1634.
+However, he died later that year.

 The Greyfriars Kirkyard on Candlemaker Row, is most known as the site of the loyal dog “Greyfriar’s Bobby.”
 The kirkyard is also the final resting place for many members of the House of Forbes: